arlohb/nixos/readme.md

 ## Kernel

-For now I'm just using the latest default Linux kernel, but I may switch to a patched one at some point.
+I'm using the Zen kernel.
+This seems to be the best but there's no particular reason for this.

 ## Nixos Unstable